lldap/lldap/docs/mfa.md

 ### Known limitations

-**No cap on consecutive failures, and no lockout.** The limiter paces guessing (5 per 30 second step) instead of counting failures toward a ceiling, so it does not meet NIST SP 800-63B §5.2.2.
+**No cap on consecutive failures, and no lockout.** The limiter paces guessing (5 per 30-second step) instead of counting failures toward a ceiling, so it does not meet NIST SP 800-63B §5.2.2.
 This is deliberate: locking accounts turns a wrong digit into a denial of service, and RFC 4226 §7.3 explicitly offers the delay scheme as an alternative.
 Note that verification is only reachable **after the password is correct**, so an attacker who